Above: the Juno logo.

 • Through engaging teachers & educators.

-Children learn about art in the landscape.
-The Chaplaincy has unprecedented experience in the following areas, that we strive to embed into our programme delivery:
+The Chaplaincy has unprecedented experience in the following areas which we strive to embed into our programme delivery:

 Wider key skills and basic skills.